-The Closure Plan shall include the institution's A teach-out plan should be included in the Closure Plan, and applicable teach-out agreements in accordance with the Commission's Policy on Teach-Out Plans and Agreements. should be submitted to the Commission for action when the closing institution provides one hundred percent of instruction in at least one degree program.
-Institutions ordered on Show Cause may also be required to complete a Closure Plan if closure is impending., develop a preliminary closure plan, or make other preparations for closure.
+The Closure Plan should include the institution's teach-out plan and applicable teach-out agreements in accordance with the Commission's Policy on Teach-Out Plans and Agreements.
+Institutions ordered on Show Cause may also be required to complete a Closure Plan if closure is impending.